Facebook LinkedIn Instagram YouTube

 1) Definition of Class

 Omicron Delta Kappa has five classes of membership as defined by the O∆K Policies and Procedures: Undergraduate student, graduate student, faculty or staff member, alumni, and honorary (honoris causa).
-The undergraduate class has three sub-classes: sophomore, junior, and senior.
-At some institutions, these are known by other designations such as second-year, third-year, and fourth year.
-The graduate student class includes students in graduate and professional programs such as law, medicine, dentistry, pharmacy, etc.
+The undergraduate class is divided into three sub-classes: sophomore, junior, and senior.
+At some institutions, these are known by other designations, such as second-year, third-year, and fourth-year.
+The graduate student class includes students in graduate and professional programs, such as law, medicine, dentistry, and pharmacy.

 2) Determining the credits required for a class.

-The O∆K Policies and Procedures state that the class of a student is determined by the institutional guidelines.
-The credit hours required to attain each sub-class varies, but the list below can be used as a guide.
+The O∆K Policies and Procedures state that institutional guidelines determine a student’s class.
+The credit hours required to attain each sub-class vary, but the list below can be used as a guide.

-• Sophomore, or second-year, typically at least 30 credit hours completed
+• Sophomore, or second-year, typically has at least 30 credit hours completed

 • Juniors, or third-year, are typically 60+ credit hours completed